Onion Mountain Lookout

 Oregon Caves National Monument is within a hour’s drive.

 Campsites are located along the Wild and Scenic Illinois River.
-4 campsites with picnic tables, and fire pits 2 walk-in […]
+There are 2 covered picnic sites across the road from […]